top of page

 Center for Addictions Research and Cancer Prevention was established to strategically enhance the University of Houston's (UH) research infrastructure

-to accelerate scientists’ capacity to conduct cutting-edge research that informs novel prevention, early detection, diagnosis, and intervention strategies that mitigate a broad range of health disparities – with an emphasis on advancing research in alcohol, tobacco, and other drug use (ATOD) and preventing cancer
+to accelerate scientists’ capacity to conduct cutting-edge research that informs novel prevention, early detection, diagnosis, and intervention strategies that mitigate a broad range of health outcomes – with an emphasis on advancing research in alcohol, tobacco, and other drug use (ATOD) and preventing cancer.
+This national center is funded by the NIH/NIMHD RCMI, U54MD015946.

 HEALTH-RCMI BY THE NUMBERS